PostgreSQL

 is set to true

 - Only tables and views are supported.
-The functions are not supported.
+Functions are not supported.

-- All views are generated as tables, so you can query them as tables, but also will be generated data mutation operations for them.
+- All views are generated as tables, so you can query them as tables, but data mutation operations will also be generated for them.

-So, practically, we don't recommend to use the PostgreSQL data source with self_defined
+So, in practice, we do not recommend using the PostgreSQL data source with self_defined

 set to true

-for the production usage, but it can be used for the schema development - you can get auto-generated schema with following function call after the data source added and attached to the Hugr engine:
+for production usage, but it can be useful for schema development.
+You can get the auto-generated schema with the following function call after the data source is added and attached to the Hugr engine:

 query schema{